MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-manage-secrets.md

 > The new warning messages are sent to Standard Error (STDERR), not Standard Out (STDOUT).
 > Therefore, if you are running an Azure CLI command that results in sensitive information output, you will need to trap for the warning message or turn warnings off using `az config set show_warnings = off`.

-For example, in an Azure DevOps pipeline, if the ‘failOnStderr’ parameter is set to ‘True’ of the Bash v3 task, the warning message halts the pipeline.
-Consider enabling the warning message to identify if any secrets are exposed in your pipelines and then take remediation actions.
+For example, in Azure DevOps Services [pipelines](/azure/devops/pipelines/get-started/what-is-azure-pipelines), if the `failOnStderr` parameter is set to `True` of the Bash v3 task, the warning message halts the pipeline.
+Consider enabling the `show_secrets_warning` message to identify if any secrets are exposed in your pipelines, and then take remediation actions.

 ## Default behavior

 Warnings are **enabled** by default in Azure Cloud Shell.
-If you run the Azure CLI locally through Cmd or PowerShell, warnings are **disabled** by default.
+If you run the Azure CLI locally through any supported shell (PowerShell or zsh for example), warnings are **disabled** by default.

 ## See also